anand-imcm/pb_workflows/README.md

 ## SMRT Tools-only installation

 ```bash
 ./smrtlink_12.0.0.177059.run --rootdir ~/smrtlink-12.0.0 --smrttools-only
 ```

 ## extract the WDL workflows from the SMRT-LINK package

 ```bash
 unzip ~/smrtlink-12.0.0/./install/smrtlink-release_12.0.0.177059/bundles/smrttools/install/smrttools-release_12.0.0.177059/private/pacbio/pbpipeline-resources/wdl.zip -d ~/smrtlink-12.0.0/pb_workflows
 ```

+The contents of the `pb_workflows` directory are deposited in this github repository.

 # Using the `pbcromwell` tool